Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Channel Code**: Three (3) alphanumerical characters, following the FDSN guidelines of August 2000.

 ##### Alternative Formats
 The IRIS DMC recommends the use of the `Zarr` formats (or TileDB) over the `HDF5` based format like the `ASDF` format.
 The `Zarr` format can conveniently be used to store the waveform data.
-Althought we strongly encourage the naming convention presented
+Althought we strongly encourage the naming convention for the presented in the previous section to be followed givin each component a unique name that can be composed as follows network_code.station_code.location_code.chann

 **Note**: The `Zarr` file format could be extended to include the catalogue and inventory information.